KathleenOtto/Coursera---Getting-and-Cleaning-Data-Course-Project/README.md

----
-title: "Getting and Cleaning Data Course Project"
+## Getting and Cleaning Data Course Project
-subtitle: "run_analysis.R"
-output: html_document
----

 In the Coursera Getting and Cleaning Data Course Project, we were requested to build the R script `run_analyis.R`, which does the following: